sebastianPsm/esp32_mass/README.md

 ![result](https://github.com/sebastianPsm/esp32_mass/raw/master/img/plot.png)

+Main difference between esp32_mass and the other two MASS implementations (MATLAB and the python mass_ts module) is, that esp32_mass uses single-precision floating point numbers instead of double-precision.

 ## Benchmark
 The following benchmark was executed on a ESP32 with different n (256, 512, 1024) and m (4, 8, 16, 32, 64, 128).